QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

 These Qubes setup allows you to keep ssh private keys in a vault VM and the Client SSH VM to use them only after being authorized.
 This is done by using Qubes's qrexec framework to connect a local SSH Agent socket from an AppVM to the SSH Agent socket within the vault VM.

+## Prepare Your System
+0. (Optional) Take a system snapshot before you start tuning your system or do any major installations.
+To perform a Qubes OS backup please read and follow this guide [CreateBackup:][CreateBackup]

+1. Fedora 32 has been used for this guide but is should also work with updated version of Fedora.
+Make sure your **Fedora Template VM** (Template: fedora-32) is up to date.

+   `[user@fedora-32 ~]$ sudo dnf update && sudo dnf upgrade -y`

 ## Creating the Vault  AppVM

 1. Create a new vault AppVM based on your chosen template.
 Set networking to `(none)`.